FireChickenProductivity/TerminalChicken/README.md

 The tag user.terminal_chicken is active in a .terminalchicken file in VSCode, which could be used to activate your terminal commands.

 # Settings
 user.terminal_chicken_default_terminal can be used to provide the description for the default terminal.
-Appropriate settings for working with VSCode are used by default.
+The default description is for VSCode's built-in terminal.

 # Issues
 The completion action may not handle all corner cases.